ecalder6/azure-gaming/README.md

 Close the remote desktop connection using the shortcut located in C:\disconnect.lnk and enjoy some cloud gaming!

-### Steam client setup
-Make sure to limit the bandwidth of your local steam client to 30 MBits.
-You can do so through settings -> In-Home Streaming -> Advanced client options.

 ## Stopping a VM
 After you are done with a gaming session, I recommend you stop (deallocate) the VM **using the Azure portal**.
 When it's stopped (deallocated), you don't have to pay for the VM.
 Below are the steps for stopping a VM in portal:
 1. Login to [Azure portal](https://portal.azure.com)
-2. On the left-hand side, click on Virtual Machines.
+2. On the left-hand side, click on All resources
-3. Click on the VM you've created (for automated, the VM name is CloudGaming)
+3. Click on the VM you've created (for automated, the VM name is CloudGaming).
+For low priority VM, click on the CloudGaming virtual machine scale set.
-4. Click on Stop on the top.
+4. Click on Stop on the top (deallocate for low priority).

 To start the VM, follow the steps above except that you click on start.

 ## Removing a VM
-If you no longer want to game on Azure, you could remove everything by:
+If you no longer wish to game on Azure, you could remove everything by:
 1. Login to [Azure portal](https://portal.azure.com)
-2. On the left-hand side, click on Virtual Machines.
+2. On the left-hand side, click on Resource Groups.
-3. Click on the VM you've created (for automated, the VM name is CloudGaming)
-4. Click on Delete on the top.
-5. After your VM is deleted, click on Resouce Groups on the left hand side
-6. Click on the resource group you've created for the VM
+3. Click on the resource group you've created.
-7. Click on Delete on the top.
+4. Click on delete resource group on the top.

 ## Contribution
 Contributions are welcome!
 Please submit an issue and a PR for your change.

 ## Q & A
+* What's the difference between a managed disk and a temporary drive?

+    A managed disk is a persisted virtual disk drive that costs a few dollars a month.
+A temporary drive (called temporary storage in the VM) is an actual disk drive that sits on the computer that hosts your VM.
+Temporary drive is free of charge and is much faster than a managed disk.
+However, data on temporary drive are not persisted and will be wiped when the VM is deallocated.

 * How secure are my credentials?

-    Your admin username, admin password, steam username, and steam password you provide in the Azure form will be stored as plain text in 2 instances:
+    Your admin username and password you provide in the Azure portal form will be stored as plain text in 3 instances:
     1. While the script is executing, they will be stored as plain-text in memory.
     2. To faciliate auto-login for the VM and for steam, the credentials will be stored as plain-text in registry.

-    Note that if you followed the manual installation instructions instead, your steam credentials will not be stored in plain-text (as they are not handled by the setup script at all).
+    3. NSSM will log these credentials in Windows logs.

-    So you are safe as long as no malicious thrid-party is reading the VM memory during script exeuction or your registry.
+    You are safe as long as no malicious thrid-party can access the memory or disk on your VM.
 Now since the only way to remote desktop into your VM is through the admin account, the credentials should be pretty safe.
+Still, you should NOT reuse the admin username and password anywhere else.

+* Do I have to pay for my VM once it's shutdown?

+    It's depends on how you shutdown your VM.
+You don't pay for the VM ONLY when it's **deallocated**.
+Stopping the VM through the portal or the auto-shutdown setting for standard VM should also deallocate the VM.
+Still, It's always a good idea to double check your VM status.

 * The deployment seems successful but my local steam client can't detect my VM?

     * Try restarting the VM.
 Follow the same steps as stopping your VM execept you click on restart.